What is organisational change?

 Why is resistance to change so common?

-Tips to manage organisational change
+Tips on managing organisational change

 Grasp the impact of the change and understand the process of change